jpjanet/academic-v2/content/authors/admin/_index.md

 ---

-I am a scientist applying state-of-the-art machine learning techniques to drug discovery tasks at AstraZeneca.
-Before this, I was graduate student in the chemical and computational engineering Ph.D. program at MIT, advised by professors Heather Kulik and Youssef Marzouk.
-My research lies at the intersection of atomistic simulation, machine learning and optimization.
+I am a scientist applying state-of-the-art generative modelling techniques to drug discovery tasks at AstraZeneca.
+Before this, I was a graduate student in the chemical and computational engineering Ph.D. program at MIT, advised by professors Heather Kulik and Youssef Marzouk.
+My research lies at the intersection of atomistic simulation, machine learning and molecular optimization.